Dental implant treatments

 If you are a denture wearer or you’ve been told you need dentures, you may be interested in implant-retained dentures.
 With implant-retained dentures a number of dental implants are fitted at strategic points in your jaw to give the best strength and stability.
 Natural-looking bespoke dentures can then be created that clip to these implants.

 Implant-retained dentures are transforming the denture-wearing experience because they remove any worries about the dentures moving.
 They also help to reduce bone loss, support your facial structure better, improve your bite and let you eat a wider range of food.
 They can also minimise the speech issues that are sometimes associated with dentures.

 Dental implants have long-term success rates of 93% to 98%, and are well tolerated by the majority of patients.
-In more complex cases, especially where there has been some bone loss or facial damage, we may need to carry out bone augmentation before we can fit your implant.
-We would need to assess your individual case to see whether you’re a suitable candidate for implants.
+In more complex cases, especially where there has been some bone loss or facial damage, I may need to carry out bone augmentation before we can fit your implant.
+I would need to assess your individual case to see whether you’re a suitable candidate for implants.

 Dental implants can only be fitted once the jaw bone has fully developed and finished growing, which means they are not suitable for children.

 How safe are dental implants?

 Dental implants have an excellent safety record, although they should only ever be fitted by an experienced dental professional.
 I use leading implant systems that are supported by years of research and successful case studies.